Why I Switched From Nikon to Sony

 A full day of walking around the canals of Amsterdam left me with a pretty sore neck and back.

-Another breaking point was the inability to shoot 4K video and Nikon not having a line of dedicated video camcorders.
+Another breaking point was the inability to shoot 4K video and Nikon not having a line of dedicated cinema cameras.
 I didn’t want to invest more money in a system that wasn’t compatible with my future endeavors.
 Canon has the C-series line of pro camcorders, and Sony’s FS camcorders are quickly catching up while Nikon focuses mainly on DSLR’s.

 Finding a Replacement

 I narrowed my options down to the Canon 5D Mark IV and the Sony a7Rii, but after going into a store and handling both cameras, the small form factor of the mirrorless Sony easily won out over the bulkier Canon.